kunalx86/packetenizer/core_module_design.md

 * UDP connections like DHCP, DNS instead of data_up/down we can have protocol specific fields like dhcp/dns server, query name, cnames, a/aaaa records etc
 * Include timestamps wherever possible

+## Classes for higher level protocols
+* Develop classes for higher level protocols for now UDP, TCP
+* Instead of raw key/values for the core dictionary value, create a reference to UDP/TCP object
+* Which object to be developed either UDP/TCP can be decided in the main loop based on conditional logic
+* Scapy packet value can be passed on to the constructor to set values for the object
+* Methods can be provided to update data transferred for example which can be called in the main loop
+* Optionally we may also create classes for layer 5 protocols (DHCP, DNS) and if necessary even for TCP based protocols ` core_structure[key]: UDP(), core_structure[key]: TCP(),

+UDP():
+	source
+	destination
+	l5_proto=DHCP() or DNS()... (maybe)

+TCP():
+	source
+	destination
+	l5_proto=HTTP() or FTP()... (maybe)
+	secured
+	data_up
+	data_down
+`

 ## Implementation Specific
 * We can have a top level dictionary that can be keyed as mentioned above
 * It can be wrapped in a class and certain methods can be developed.
 E.g. converting our data structure to JSON